d3christ/spanwiki/wiki/manual/posters.md

 # <b>Poster Presentations</b>:

 Here are two poster templates you can download and modify.
 Both have standard dimensions of 48" x 36".
+There is a poster printer in the 5th floor printer room that is free to use.

 Poster template in keynote format: https://github.com/spanlab/spanwiki/blob/master/wiki/manual/old-manual/SPANLab_PosterTemplate2018.key